No Kill Columbia

 First consider the safety of the animal and of yourself.
 If you feel uneasy about the situation, stay away and notify local animal control authorities.

-2. Call Columbia Animal Control, 573-449-1888 and the Central Missouri Humane Society 573-443-7387 to inquire if a Lost Report has been filed, and report a Found pet.
+1. Call Boone County Animal Control, 573-449-1888 and the Central Missouri Humane Society 573-443-7387 to inquire if a Lost Report has been filed, and report a Found pet.
 You may also request Animal Control pick-up the animal.

 If you would like to pursue finding the owner instead of relinquishing the pet to Animal Control;

-3. Take the pet to the nearest veterinarian’s office or shelter to have the animal scanned for a micro-chip.
-A micro-chip is an identifying device the size of a grain of rice placed under the skin.
+2. Take the pet to the nearest veterinarian’s office or shelter to have the animal scanned for a microchip.
+A microchip is an identifying device the size of a grain of rice placed under the skin.

-5. On Face Book?
-Post on Face Book a picture with description and contact information.
+4. On Face Book?
+Post on Facebook a picture with description and contact information.
 Ask your friends to share.

 Callers claiming ownership should be able to identify markings on the pet not listed in your post or flyer to ensure the pet is being returned to its rightful owner.